The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Highest-weight representations

 \subsection{Construction}

 The main idea is that the eigenstates of $\del_c$ will label highest-weight states for the highest-weight representations.
-We could view the diagonalisation of this operator as an analytic question (consisting in a Fourier/Laplace transform), but since we have in mind algebraic statements (commutations relations etc.) we prefer to take it as such.
-Namely, we will introduce some operators having the property to conjugate $\del_c$ with a multiplication operator.
+We could view the diagonalisation of this operator as an analytic question (consisting of a Fourier/Laplace transform), but since we have in mind algebraic statements (commutation relations etc.) we prefer to take it as such.
+This will result in a family of Virasoro representations $(\bL_n^\lambda,\bar\bL_n^\lambda)_{n\in\Z}$ indexed by $\lambda\in\C$, which are initially defined as endomorphisms of $\C[(a_m,\bar a_m)_{m\geq1}]$, but can also be viewed as densely defined operators on $L^2(\nu^\#)$.
+This will be used in Section \ref{sec:spectral} to write a Plancherel formula.

 Recall that the left and right levels of a polynomial in $\C[(a_m,\bar{a}_m)_{m\geq1}]$ have been defined below \eqref{E:monomial}.
 Let $\bN,\overline{\bN}$ be the endomorphisms of $\C[(a_m,\bar{a}_m)_{m\geq1}]$ characterised by